LeeCampbell/IntroToRx/content/08_Partitioning.md

 Each time `receiverHost.Message` reports an AIS message, the `GroupBy` operator will invoke the callback to find out which group this item belongs to.
 We refer to the value returned by the callback as the _key_, and `GroupBy` remembers each key it has already seen.
 If this is a new key, `GroupBy` creates a new `IGroupedObservable` whose `Key` property will be the value just returned by the callback.
 It emits this `IGroupedObservable` from the outer observable (the one we put in `perShipObservables`) and then immediately causes that new `IGroupedObservable` to emit the element (an `IAisMessage` in this example) that produced that key.
 But if the callback produces a key that `GroupBy` has seen before, it finds the `IGroupedObservable` that it already produced for that key, and causes that to emit the value.

-So in this example, the effect is that any time the `receiverHost` reports a message from a ship with we've not previously heard from, `perShipObservables` will emit a new observable that reports message just for that ship.
+So in this example, the effect is that any time the `receiverHost` reports a message from a ship with we've not previously heard from, `perShipObservables` will emit a new observable that reports messages just for that ship.
 We could use this to report each time we learn about a new ship:

 ```cs
 perShipObservables.Subscribe(m => Console.WriteLine($"New ship! {m.Key}"));